ArthurGareginyan/my-custom-functions/readme.txt

 }`

 = Q. How much of PHP code (characters) I can enter in the text field? =
-A. I don't limit the number of characters.
+A. We don't limit the number of characters.

 = Q. On the plugin settings page, an error message appears.
 What could be wrong? =
 A. Here are a few of the most likely causes of the error message: